 One problem is the fact that immigrant students score markedly lower than Danish students, a problem particularly pronounced among boys.
-However, second-generation students do relatively better than first-generation students, especially girls.
+However, second-generation - particularly female - students perform relatively better than first-generation students.
+Efforts are made through an "allocations mechanism" designed to ensure a more socioeconomically diverse student body in upper secondary education contexts.

-Vocational and university educations have also been on the political agenda, but challenges remain both in relation to the intake of students and lifelong learning.
+Vocational and university education has also been on the political agenda, but challenges remain both in relation to the intake of students and lifelong SGI 2022 | 13 Denmark Report learning issues.
 Universities have been under pressure to shorten the length of study and channel students into educational programs oriented toward business.
+Recent efforts have been aimed at ensuring a more geographically balanced access to educational institutions, but the extent to which this measure will compromise quality is subject to debate.

-Since 2016, the educational sector has been affected by the so-called reprioritizing contribution (omprioritetsbidrag), which has reduced the education budget by 2%.
+Since 2016, the education sector has been affected by the so-called reprioritizing contribution (omprioritetsbidrag), which has reduced the education budget by 2%.
 The new Social Democratic government has announced that it would end this annual saving target and transfer the money back to the education system, although the precise mechanism has not yet been determined.